kevinsanchh/echoguard/README.md

 EchoGuard supports **two distinct processing workflows** depending on how the user provides audio input:
 1. A **Live Recording Workflow** for real-time detection
-2. An **Upload Audio File Workflow** for batch processing of pre-existing audio
+2. An **Upload Audio File Workflow** for batch processing of pre-existing audio files

 Both workflows ultimately converge into the Gemini scoring pipeline but differ in how and when audio is processed.